Nyerguds/MobiusMapEditor/README.md

 * Fixed loading and saving of the videos set in the map options dialog, so no more errors pop up there.
 * Made video names freely editable for TD missions.
 Any mod-added video in TD is playable from missions.
 Be warned that when a video is not found, this may cause the game to hang for several minutes.
 * The preview selection in the Steam publish dialog will now open in the correct folder.
 * The new setting "NoMetaFilesForSinglePlay" in "CnCTDRAMapEditor.exe.config" will suppress the generation of .json and .TGA file when saving single player missions to disc.
-Not writing them is now the default behaviour.
-This does not affect the Steam workshop upload behaviour.
+Not writing them is now the default behavior.
+This does not affect the Steam workshop upload behavior.
 * The rendered previews will now show all map contents, to give a better representation of what is on the map.
 Note that for single play missions, this preview is generated in the folder but is optional.
 * Removed crater types CR2 to CR6; they don't work correctly in either game and will just show the smallest size of CR1.
 Any craters of other types encountered on map load will now be converted to CR1.
 * The teamtypes dialog no longer uses data grids for its teams and orders.
 * Teamtypes now show full names for unit types.
 * The input for arguments for orders in the teamtypes dialog now correctly adapts to the type of each order, giving dropdowns for special choices lists and for waypoints.
 * The waypoints that can be selected for an RA teamtype now correctly start from -1 as "(none)".
-* Fixed colour of "Special" in RA to have the same colour as Spain.
+* Fixed color of "Special" in RA to have the same color as Spain.
 * Fixed the fact trigger Events and Actions retained their argument data when changing their type, meaning the UI would pick the equivalent data on whatever list or control popped up for the new type.
 * RA triggers now show human-readable data for the Event and Action arguments.
 * The editor no longer locks up when the triggers dialog shows an empty list of teamtypes or (previously-saved) triggers because none were made yet.